 Generic name for the language spoken in Iran, Tajikistan and northern Afghanistan.
 It is also known locally as Farsi in Iran, Tajik in Tajikistan and Dari in Afghanistan, but Persian is the preferred overall name.

 You persuade people to do something, convince them of something or that something is the case.
-Never write convince to.

-Personal identification number.
+OK on first reference for personal identification number.
 PIN number is tautologous.

 Just plan will do.